shahhilag4/AlgoBulls-FrontEnd/README.md

-FrontEnd Task By AlgoBulls
+FrontEnd Task By AlgoBulls\
-To-do Application by Hilag Shah | <a href="https://fttodoapp.netlify.app">DEMO</a>
+# To-do Application by Hilag Shah | <a href="https://fttodoapp.netlify.app">DEMO</a>

-# Getting Started with Create React App
+## Requirements

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+[x] Tasks should be displayed in a Tabular format, using the Ant Pro table component.

-## Available Scripts
+## How to setup the application

 In the project directory, you can run: